grantseltzer/weaver/docs/overview.md

 Behavior:

 - Weaver reads the specified functions file.
-Each line is parsed into an internal data structure which represents the arguments.
+Each line is parsed into an internal data structure (trace context) which represents the arguments.

-- The stack offsets are then calculated based on [this logic](/docs/stack-offsets.md) and recorded in the same internal data structure.
+- The stack offsets are then calculated based on [this logic](/docs/stack-offsets.md) and recorded in the same trace context structure.

--
+- The trace context for each function is compiled into eBPF programs using a text template.

+- Each eBPF program is loaded into the kernel attached to their corresponding uprobes.

+- Weaver listens on a single perf buffer for argument values from the eBPF programs once their triggered by running the corresponding program.

+- Arguments are outputted in the configured manner.